 Home equity investments have surged in popularity as traditional lending has tightened in today’s high-interest rate environment, leaving many homeowners with substantial built-up equity but limited access to affordable financing.
+This article provides a comprehensive review of Splitero, a newer player in this fast-changing industry.

 - No income or job requirements